 With everything set up, you can place your first order, and arrange for a down payment.
 Most suppliers will not begin processing an order without it.
 Arrange for shipping as well.
 Note that you can get your products faster by air, but it will cost you about six times more than by sea.

 Some suppliers may offer free on-board freight shipping, which means that the supplier will take care of all transportation costs for loading while the buyer pays for all costs for unloading.
-Your unloading costs will include the insurance, transport, and expenses for actually unloading and storing the merchandise.
+Your unloading costs will include the insurance, transport, and operating expenses for actually unloading and storing the merchandise.

 Read next: What is Cost, Insurance & Freight (CIF)?